asmaamirkhan/DeepLearningNotes/6-NNConcepts/6-Optimization.md

 Adam stands for: **ADA**ptive **M**oment estimation

-Adam can be looked at as a combination of RMSprop and Stochastic Gradient Descent with momentum.
+Commonly used algorithm nowadays, Adam can be looked at as a combination of RMSprop and Stochastic Gradient Descent with momentum.
 It uses the squared gradients to scale the learning rate like RMSprop and it takes advantage of momentum by using moving average of the gradient instead of gradient itself like SGD with momentum.

 > To summarize: Adam = RMSProp + GD with momentum + bias correction